LeonAquitaine/as-stagefx/README.md

 ### Latest Updates

+**2025-05-09: Shader Updates & Fixes (v1.6.1)**
+- **AS_VFX_WarpDistort.1.fx**:
+    - Removed rotation controls; effect is now screen-aligned.
+    - Standardized position controls (`WarpCenter`): default (0,0) is screen center, UI range +/-1 maps to the central screen square.
+    - Clarified `MirrorShape` behavior: "Circular" (default, value 0) applies aspect correction for a true circle; "Resolution-Relative" (value 1) does not, allowing shape to conform to screen aspect.
+    - Updated documentation header to reflect these changes.
+- General review and updates to other shader names and descriptions for consistency and clarity.

 **2025-05-08: Maintenance Update**
 - Added robust Perlin Noise functions to AS_Utils.1.fxh
 - Fixed Glass Roughness in AS_VFX_RainyWindow.1.fx to properly affect droplet shapes
-- Improved resolution independence in AS_VFX_MeltWave.1.fx
+- Improved resolution independence in AS_BGX_MeltWave.1.fx
-- Fixed rotation direction consistency in AS_VFX_MeltWave.1.fx
+- Fixed rotation direction consistency in AS_BGX_MeltWave.1.fx
-- Removed deprecated Border Intensity parameter from AS_VFX_MeltWave.1.fx
+- Removed deprecated Border Intensity parameter from AS_BGX_MeltWave.1.fx
 - Standardized magic number handling across shaders

 ---